dusty-nv/jetson-inference/README.md

 ## Hello AI World

 Hello AI World can be run completely onboard your Jetson, including inferencing with TensorRT and transfer learning with PyTorch.
-The inference portion of Hello AI World - which includes coding your own image classification application for C++ or Python, object detection, and live camera demos - can be run on your Jetson in roughly two hours or less, while transfer learning is best left to leave running overnight.
+The inference portion of Hello AI World - which includes coding your own image classification and object detection applications for Python or C++, and live camera demos - can be run on your Jetson in roughly two hours or less, while transfer learning is best left to leave running overnight.

 #### System Setup